 Scheme 2 improves upon the first scheme by changing the write operation to be less CPU-intensive at the SNAD server with little loss in security.
 The read operations in both Schemes 1 and 2 are identical, and the graph in Figure 9 indeed shows that the two schemes perform identically, with sequential reads suffering a significant performance loss and random reads running at the same speed encrypted and in the clear.
-However, the hoped-for performance gains on writes did not materialize with a single client.
+However, the hopedfor performance gains on writes did not materialize with a single client because the bottleneck was in the generation of the public-key signature at the client.
 Instead, the write performance of Scheme 2 is similar to that of Scheme 1; neither is currently suitable for systems with large sequential writes.